Agency Chief Counsel

-Alan currently represents the Board in claims filed by offenders and employees in state and federal courts and administrative tribunals.
-Alan also advises the Board and senior staff on all issues impacting the Board’s operation and provides training to county probation officers, state parole agents and hearing examiners.
+Mr. Robinson currently represents the Board in claims filed by offenders and employees in state and federal courts and administrative tribunals.
+He also advises the Board and senior staff on all issues impacting the Board’s operation and provides training to county probation officers, state parole agents and hearing examiners.
 As an Assistant Counsel at the Department of Corrections, Alan represented the Department in inmate litigation and employment matters.

 Department of Revenue